Last Updated: 11th December, 2023

-The calculator uses a similar method to that used by the banks and Lenders Mortgage Insurers to assess loans.
+The credit score calculator uses a similar method to that used by the banks and Lenders Mortgage Insurers

-Whilst all lenders view risk differently, you will find that this calculator is an excellent guide that can help you understand why a bank may decline your loan.
+Whilst all lenders view risk differently, you’ll find that this credit score calculator is an excellent guide that can help you understand why a bank may decline your loan.

-If there is more than one person applying for the loan and you both have different answers to one of the questions then please enter the “worst” option.
+If more than one person is applying for a home loan and you both have different answers to one of the questions, please enter the “worst” option.

 What to do if your credit score is low?

-- After using the calculator, you can fill in your details and they will then be sent to one of our mortgage brokers for an assessment.
+- After using the credit score calculator, you can fill in your details and they’ll then be sent to one of our mortgage brokers for assessment.

-- If you don’t plan to take out a home loan at the moment then please ask a question on our home loan forum.
+- If you don’t plan to take out a home loan at the moment then please leave a Disqus comment on the page.

-- If you outline your situation in the question, we are able to give you a more personalised answer.
+- If you outline your situation in the question, we’ll give you a more personalised answer.

-An enquiry is a record on your credit file which details any loans or credit that you have applied for.
-It includes the amount, which financier that you applied with and the date of the application.
-Each enquiry listing does not mention if the loan was approved or not, or if you proceeded with the application.
+An enquiry is a record on your credit file that details any loans or credit you have applied for.
+It includes the amount, which lender that you applied with and the date of the application.
+Each enquiry listing doesn’t mention if the loan was approved or not or if you proceeded with the application.

-It is quite common for people to get multiple enquiries from simply calling several banks and asking them what their borrowing capacity is.
+It’s quite common for people to get multiple credit enquiries from simply calling several banks and asking them what their borrowing capacity is.

 The branch staff often don’t know or care about the effect of enquiries on your credit score, so they simply lodge an application so that they can work out your borrowing capacity.
 The end result is that most other banks will not lend to you because you have a busy credit file.